 Please see Attachment 1 for SCE's Interconnection Facilities ("IF"), RNU', Delivery Network Upgrades (DNU), and Distribution Upgrades ("DU") allocated to the Generating Facility for physical interconnection, to provide for the requested net MW export at the POI taking into consideration the IC's requested Deliverability, and in support of the IC's request for ACDS.
-Please note that SCE
+Please note that SCE considered current system configuration, approved SCE sponsored projects, and all queued generation in determining scope for IF and/or plan of service but will not "reserve" the identified scope of upgrades for the proposed POI unless a GIA is executed per the specified timelines shown in Tale H.1.

-&lt;sup>9 At the IC's discretion, the IC or parties other than SCE pursuant to Section 10.2 under GIP may construct an Option (B) Generating Facility Area Delivery Network Upgrades (ADNUs) not allocated TP Deliverability.
+9 At the IC's discretion, the IC or parties other than SCE pursuant to Section 10 2 under GIP may construct an Option (B) Generating Facility Area Delivery Network Upgrades (ADNUs) not allocated TP Deliverability.
 If SCE does not construct the ADNUs, the IC is not required to make the third Interconnection Financial Security posting to SCE pursuant to Section 4.8.4.2.1 under GIP.